 Glasgow Nightline is always looking for volunteers.
-We recite both listening volunteers, to run our service, as well as volunteers to help publicise GU Nightline.
+We recruit both listening volunteers, to run our service, as well as volunteers to help publicise GU Nightline.
 Both are extremely rewarding, however listening for Nightline requires commitment both during and after training.

 To maintain the anonymity of our listening volunteers, the listening and publicity volunteers work in two separate teams.

 To begin your application, please start by filling out our Registry of Interest Form

 You may also want to take a look at our Recruitment Guid which breaks down the Glasgow Nightline applications process.

 Once you have filled out the above form we will then contact you by email as soon as we can.
 We will give you details on how you can apply for training as well as other details you may need to know before volunteering with us.